gipplab/LaCASt/CONTRIBUTING.md

 3. **Errors with Maple SO files**: (typical exception: `Process finished with exit code 134 (interrupted by signal 6: SIGABRT)` and `java.lang.UnsatisfiedLinkError: /opt/maple2019/bin.X86_64_LINUX/libjopenmaple.so: libimf.so: cannot open shared object file: No such file or directory`)
 There is a problem with the environment variables `Maple` and `LD_LIBRARY_PATH`.
 4. **Cannot initiate translator or other programs**: (typical exception: `java.nio.file.NoSuchFileException: libs/ReferenceData/BasicConversions/GreekLettersAndConstants.json`)
 You start the program within the wrong directory.
 The working directory has to be the root directory of the project (i.e., directory `LaCASt`).
+To change the default working directory in IntelliJ, check the hint in step 8 (*Build and Run in IntelliJ*) under [Setup Project](#start).

-## Useful Counting Methods
+## Useful Command-Line Counting Methods

 Calculate all results per file:
 ```shell script